mlmartone/DnDWiki2/src/site/notes/The Adventures of ______.md

 - [[People/Player Characters/Rip\|Rip]] used detect magic to search the camp and didn't find the orb, but picked up a bunch of magical armaments and a magical ring in Grund's tent
 - Long Rest
 - The next morning they entered the trials to join the Horde, and up on [[Places/Ogdin's Overlook\|Ogdin's Overlook]] Ogdin rolled aside a great boulder, revealing an entrance to a cave system that lead to the **Underdark**
-- The recruits were split into two teams (orcs and party+Sigbjorn) and told to go exterminate a hive of Kruthic, alien reptile-insect hybrids that burrow through the ground in the Underdark and perpetually need to be driven back or else they would erupt onto the surface.
+- The recruits were split into two teams (orcs and party+Sigbjorn) and told to go exterminate a hive of [Kruthik](https://www.aidedd.org/dnd/monstres.php?vo=adult-kruthik), alien reptile-insect hybrids that burrow through the ground in the Underdark and perpetually need to be driven back or else they would erupt onto the surface.
 Each person was given two flasks of Alchemist's Fire to fight the monsters and told to bring back as many spines as possible to show the successful eradication of the hive
-- After an hour of searching the dark, dank tunnels the party was ambushed by Kruthic and barely managed to drive them off, killing 3 and taking their spines in the process
+- After an hour of searching the dark, dank tunnels the party was ambushed by Kruthik and barely managed to drive them off, killing 3 and taking their spines in the process
 ### Session 7
 *Greenwake 43-44*
 - [[People/Player Characters/Aired Helelar\|Aired Helelar]] played [[People/Other Adventurers/Ogdin's Horde/Grund Razorclaw\|Grund Razorclaw]] in [[Dragzin's Gambit\|Dragzin's Gambit]] to try to get some information out of him